JavaScript-Mastery-Pro/websummercamp-javascriptpatterns/01_factory/README.md

 **Cons:**

-- **Limited Scalability**: Adding new payment gateways would require modifying the `processOrder` function, potentially leading to code duplication or increased complexity.
+- **Limited Scalability**: Adding new payment gateways would require modifying the `processOrder` function, leading to code duplication or increased complexity.
 - **Hardcoded Logic**: Payment processing logic is tightly coupled with the `processOrder` function, making it less flexible for future changes or extensions.
 - **Less Reusable**: The payment processing logic is not encapsulated within objects, limiting reusability and maintainability.